aeprogress/TheKnight/README.md

 # TheKnight
-While occupying all the cells, try To move the Knight with least step possible. https://aeprogress.github.io/TheKnight/index.html
+While occupying all the cells, try to move the Knight with least step possible. https://aeprogress.github.io/TheKnight/index.html